 The Cash Flow Statement shows the changes in cash and cash equivalents of CCNY during the reporting period.
 The statement shows how CCNY generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of CCNY are funded by way of taxation and grant income or from the recipients of services provided by CCNY.
-Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to CCNY's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to CCNY.
+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of CCNY are funded by the NYPFCC or from the recipients of services provided.
+Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to future service delivery.